mets/METS-primer/Chapter-3.md

 NOTE: `<mdRef>` is an empty element; the location of the external metadata must be recorded in the xlink:href attribute, and can be supplemented by the XPTR attribute as needed.

-#### Metadata reference -- attributes

-ID (*ID/O*): This attribute uniquely identifies the element within the METS document, and allows the element to be referenced unambiguously from another element or document via an IDREF or an XPTR.
-For more information on using ID attributes for internal and external linking see Chapter 4.

-MIMETYPE (*string/O*): The IANA MIME media type for the associated file.
-Some values for this attribute can be found on the IANA website.

-LABEL (*string/O*): Provides a label, for display to the viewer of the METS document, which identifies the referenced metadata.

-XPTR (*string/O*): Locates the point within a file to which the `<mdRef>` element refers, if applicable, using any valid XPointer scheme.

-LOCTYPE (*string/R*): Specifies the locator type used in the xlink:href attribute.
-Valid values for LOCTYPE are: *ARK, URN, URL, PURL, HANDLE, DOI*, and *OTHER*.

-OTHERLOCTYPE (*string/O*): Specifies the locator type when the value *OTHER* is used in the LOCTYPE attribute.
-Although optional, it is strongly recommended when OTHER is used.

-MDTYPE (*string/R*): Is used to indicate the type of the associated metadata.
-Valid values for the MDTYPE element include:

-MARC: any form of MARC record
-MODS: metadata in the Library of Congress MODS format
-EAD: Encoded Archival Description finding aid
-DC: Dublin Core
-NISOIMG: NISO Technical Metadata for Digital Still Images
-LC-AV: technical metadata specified in the Library of Congress A/V prototyping project
-VRA: Visual Resources Association Core
-TEIHDR: Text Encoding Initiative Header
-DDI: Data Documentation Initiative
-FGDC: Federal Geographic Data Committee metadata
-LOM: Learning Object Model
-PREMIS: PREservation Metadata: Implementation Strategies PREMIS:OBJECT: PREMIS Object entiry
-PREMIS:AGENT: PREMIS Agent entity
-PREMIS:RIGHTS: PREMIS Rights entity
-PREMIS:EVENT: PREMIS Event entity
-TEXTMD: textMD Technical metadata for text
-METSRIGHTS: Rights Declaration Schema
-OTHER: metadata in a format not specified above

-MDTYPEVERSION(*string/O*): Provides a means for recording the version of the type of metadata (as recorded in the MDTYPE or OTHERMDTYPE attribute) that is being used.
-This may represent the version of the underlying data dictionary or metadata model rather than a schema version.

-OTHERMDTYPE (*string/O*): Specifies the form of metadata in use when the value OTHER is indicated in the MDTYPE attribute.

-SIZE (*long/O*): Specifies the size in bytes of the associated file or wrapped content.

-CREATED (*dateTime/O*): Specifies the date and time of creation for the associated file or wrapped content.

-CHECKSUM (*string/O*): Provides a checksum value for the associated file or wrapped content.

-CHECKSUMTYPE (*enumerated string/O*): Specifies the checksum algorithm used to produce the value contained in the CHECKSUM attribute.
-CHECKSUMTYPE must contain one of the following values: *Adler-32, CRC32, HAVAL, MD5, MNP, SHA-1, SHA-256, SHA-384, SHA-512, TIGER* and
-*WHIRLPOOL.*

 #### Metadata reference-- example